LangeJustin/Vorto-Website/content/community/index.md

 ## Contributing
 An overview of the contribution process is [here](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git).
 The key points are:

-Ensure you have signed the Eclipse Foundation Contributor License Agreement (CLA) Fork the Vorto Repository on [Github](https://github.com/eclipse/vorto) Fix the issue and add suitable tests
+1. Ensure you have signed the Eclipse Foundation Contributor License Agreement (CLA)
+2. Fork the Vorto Repository on [Github](https://github.com/eclipse/vorto)
+3. Fix the issue and add suitable tests
-Ensure your contribution is collapsed into a single commit Create a pull request for your contribution
+4. Create a pull request for your contribution